NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 .. warning::

   For the IECC ERI compliance calculation, OpenStudio-ERI does not perform additional compliance checks beyond calculating the ERI.
-  For example, it does not check the building thermal envelope (2021 IECC, Section R406.3) nor that the on-site renewable energy is below a specified limit (2021 IECC, Section R406.4).
+  For example, it does not check the building thermal envelope (2021 IECC, Section R406.3).
   It is the software tool's responsibility to perform these additional steps.
+  It does impose renewable energy limits (2021 IECC, Section R406.4), as applicable.

 .. warning::